 Kitchen Table for Two

 When we hear the term “restaurant-quality,” there are plenty of places our mind could wander.
 A beautiful table setting, dulcet tones humming gently in the background, your significant other staring at you lovingly across the table while also eyeing your last bite of chocolate cake, servers wearing bow ties taking your order and above all, a presentation of gastronomy that goes above and beyond anything you’ve ever made in your own kitchen.
 Even a quick scroll of your Instagram feed will most likely show someone’s recent meal at a restaurant that looks so perfect, down to the very last speck of parsley on the plate, that you can’t imagine reinventing that scene on your own.
-However, just because you’re not a chef whipping up professional plates of culinary perfection doesn’t mean you can’t have that restaurant-quality experience right in your own home with dishes from Cafe Spice; all of which are packed with authentic and all-natural ingredients.
+However, just because you’re not a chef whipping up professional plates of culinary perfection doesn’t mean you can’t have that restaurant-quality experience right in your own home with dishes from Cafe Spice; all of which are packed with authentic ingredients.
 With the right tips, you can turn a standard date night dinner into a Michelin star dining experience.

 Set the Scene, and the Table